Getting around in New York

 etc) and with

 colours.
-If you need to change subway during your journey, donīt forget to
+If you need to change subway during your journey, don´t forget to

 see at which

 stations you are able to switch trains.
-One trip costs $2.
-You can also buy a
+One single trip costs $2.75 (2014) and the ticket you buy in a

 Metrocard -